NewyorkMengHer/RAWG-Data-Flow/README.md

-# RAWG DataFlow
+# RAWG Data Flow

 ## Introduction
-"RAWG DataFlow" is an ETL pipeline designed to extract, transform, and load video game data from RAWG's API, the largest video game database.
+"RAWG Data Flow" is an ETL pipeline designed to extract, transform, and load video game data from RAWG's API, the largest video game database.
 This project was born out of a dual passion: a keen interest in cloud technologies, specifically AWS, and a love for video games.
 As a dedicated gamer, I wanted to stay updated with the latest in the gaming world, but time constraints often got in the way.
 This pipeline serves as a solution to that, while also offering hands-on experience with AWS services.

 ## Features
 - **Data Extraction**: Utilizes AWS Lambda to pull video game data in JSON format from RAWG's API.